GINARTeam/docs/docs/Help/index.md

 6. What are the business applications for GINAR?

 Business applications exist for companies where the trust of a random number generated needs to be secure at the highest level.
-The most common examples include Gaming and Gambling, IOT, Banking and the Security sector.
+The most common examples include Gaming, IOT, Banking and the Security sector.

 7. What is the business model?

 GINAR will provide services via its Application Programming Interface (API).
 The first innovative creation of GINAR uses a high-speed Random Number Generator that is indistinguishable from random and immutable by using Blockchain based ledger.
 They will provide a zero-house edge decentralized solution for real world applications in B2B premises that is set to kick start the service with a trustless crowd sale.
-This will be the breakthrough in the future of gambling, banking and other markets.
+This will be the breakthrough in the future of gaming, banking and other markets.

 8. What are payment types?